Differences and Discrepancies in the Old Testament

 The first two examples indicate something being moved, and the second two indicate change.
-Since it is unlikely that God changed Enoch, one has to assume that He moved the prophet from one location to the other, which is not exactly unknown in the Bible.
+Since it is unlikely that God changed Enoch, one has to assume that He moved the prophet from one location to the other - not exactly unknown in the Bible.

 Ezekiel was moved once by the Spirit of God to Tel-abib on the river Chebar where many of the Jewish exiles lived (Ezekiel 3: 14-15).
 The second time the prophet was lifted "between earth and heaven" and taken to one of the gates of the Temple (Ezekiel 8:3).
 This also occurred in the New Testament.
 After baptizing the eunuch Acts 8:39-40 says Philip was caught, or snatched, away to Azotus, and the eunuch saw him no more.

 One can only assume that Enoch continued to live in an unknown location until he eventually died...
-And yes, he did die.
-The book of Hebrews makes this very clear.
+And yes, the book of Hebrews makes it very clear that he did die.

 Did Enoch Die?

-In chapter 10 of the New Testament book of Hebrews, the author who is urging his readers not to throw away their confidence, which has great reward.
+In chapter 10 of the New Testament book of Hebrews, the author urged his readers not to throw away their confidence that has great reward.
 He also tells them that they have "need of endurance" so that, when they have done the will of God, they may receive what was promised" (Hebrews 10:35-36).
-Chapter 11 opens with a definition of faith, then lists a number of heroes of the Old Testament who lived by faith, many of whom accomplished great things.
-His point being that they did not receive, in their lifetimes, what was promised.. the Messiah.
-However, they did gain approval through their faith (Vs.39)
+His point being that they did not in their lifetimes receive what was promised.. the Messiah.
+However, they did gain approval through their faith (Vs.39).
+Chapter 11 opens with a definition of faith, then lists a number of heroes of the Old Testament who lived by faith - many of whom accomplished great things.

 Among the people listed are Abel, Enoch, Noah, Abraham, Sara, Isaac, Jacob, Joseph, Moses, the Israelites in the wilderness and at the fall of Jericho, Rahab, Gideon, Barak, Samson, Jephthah, David and Samuel and the prophets.
 However, what we need to take note of is that halfway through the list, verse 13 says